-In making the Code available we are also keen to ensure all customers can understand the Code.
+You have recommended that the Code be made available in an Easy Read version to make it as accessible as possible to people with learning disability.
+We are keen to ensure all customers can access and understand the Code.
 We have obtained the plain language WriteMark for the revised Code.
 This involved assessing it for clarity, grammar, and presentation, to help ensure it's as readable as possible.